frame-consulting/DiffFusion.jl/README.md

 The intended purpose of the package is efficient exposure simulation for XVA and Counterparty Credit Risk (CCR).

-See the documentation for installation and usage.
+See the [documentation](https://frame-consulting.github.io/DiffFusion.jl) for installation and usage.

-This package is under development.

 For questions and help please get in touch directly via info@frame-consult.de.